rootisgod/rootisgod/content/posts/2026/2026-02-07-Opencode-and-Openrouter-for-AWS-and-Terraform-Infrastructure.md

 draft: false
 ---

-If you havent been sleeping under a rock you will know that AI is all the rage.
+If you haven't been sleeping under a rock you will know that AI is all the rage.
 What you might not know is where we are now.
 Things have moved on from ChatGPT in a web browser...

 # The Overview